apaz-cli/apaz-cli.github.io/blog/Cursed_Code_Collection.md

 Melt your compiler.
 GCC does the right thing and tries to read /dev/urandom forever.
-For some reason, clang does not, doesn't even error, and compiles a functional hello world program.
+For some reason Clang does not, doesn't even error, and compiles a functional hello world program.
+Absolutely wild.

 ```c
 #include </dev/urandom>